gocardless/gocardless-pro-java-example/README.md

 ## Running the app locally

-First, register a sandbox account [here](https://manage-sandbox.gocardless.com/), and grab an API key and secret from the dashboard.
+First, register a sandbox account [here](https://manage-sandbox.gocardless.com/), and grab an access token from the dashboard.
 Then:

 ```
 export GC_ACCESS_TOKEN=...